WVURAIL/dspira/tools/README.md

 When updating the export, preserve its metadata, skip link, heading IDs, image descriptions, and preview `noindex`.
 Keep plot files separate so they can load on demand.
 Compare all plots and rerun the layout and contrast checks.

+## Historical notebook styles

+`retired_sites.py history` repairs two optional stylesheet references in the published archive:
+`dspira-archive/gbtdrift/index.html` and `dspira-archive/labs/05/I_Q_quadrature_sampling.html`.
+Both notebook exports embed their styles but also request an absent `custom.css` override.
+The publication step removes that reference only when the stylesheet is missing.
+If a future source package includes the override, it is copied and retained.

+The preserved source and ZIP remain unchanged.
+Run `python3 tools/test_retired_sites.py` to check this behavior.